Trekking in Nepal

 and Edmund Hillary

 .
 The duo successfully summited Mt Everest, the top of the world, in 1953.
-Trekking in Nepal in 2020 has is not all that dissimilar to trekking in the early days.
-Always authentic and always exhilarating, trekking in Nepal is a once in a lifetime adventure.
+Trekking in Nepal in 2024 is not all that dissimilar to trekking in the early days.
+Always authentic and always exhilarating, trekking in Nepal is a once-in-a-lifetime adventure.

 Geography of Nepal